 1. The Honeymoon Phase

 For those with greater education and income, there is likely to be an even greater span of well-being in retirement giving far more time to do more than walk an endless beach.
-An average person in their early 60s today is likely to enjoy nearly 20 healthy life years ahead of them.1
+A 65-year-old person in their early 60s today is likely to enjoy nearly 20 healthy life years ahead of them.1

 Everything Has Changed.
 Nothing Has Changed.